yashsharma1812/Tableau-Projects/README.md

 ## About Tableau:
 Tableau is a powerful data visualization tool that allows users to create interactive and shareable dashboards.
 It enables easy exploration and understanding of complex datasets through intuitive drag-and-drop features and a wide range of visualization options.

+## Repository Contents:
+### 1. Project Name 1
+Description: Brief overview of the first Tableau project.
+Explain what the project is about and the insights it provides.

+Project 1 Screenshot